 - Always report any incidents of bullying you witness or are the victim of. - Tell someone what has been happening, even if you have been warned not to.
-You may go to any adult in school, but particularly your Form Tutor, Head of Year, Assistant Head of Year, Mrs Westwood or Mr Taylor.
+You may go to any adult in school, but particularly your Form Tutor, Head of Year, Assistant Head of Year, Key Stage Leads or other senior member of staff.
 Tell your parents at home so they can tell school if you are worried.
 All adults will want to know and to help. - Do not retaliate (try to get even) in a physical or verbal way.
 Walk calmly away from the situation do your best to not let what has just happened bother you further.
-Report it! - Do not blame yourself. - If you see someone else being bullied, find an adult in school (your Form Tutor, Head of Year, Assistant Head of Year, Mrs Westwood or Mr Taylor).
+Report it! - Do not blame yourself. - If you see someone else being bullied, find an adult in school (your Form Tutor, Head of Year, Assistant Head of Year, Key Stage Leads or other senior member of staff).
 Tell your parents at home so they can tell school if you are worried.
 Explain what you have seen and heard. - Do not just ignore bullying.
 Think about how you would feel in the victim's position.
-Remember that bullying doesn't go away by itself. - Make sure that you do not get involved in the bullying as an 'easy' option out of the situation don't help the bully, help the victim.
+Remember that bullying doesn't go away by itself. - Make sure that you do not get involved in the bullying as an 'easy' option out of the situation - don't help the bully, help the victim.